swagtop/bevy-flake/docs/details.md

    package should return a derivation that builds every single target, using the wrapped `rust-toolchain` package as the builder.

+   With this setup, a user could just run `nix build` for a full build.

    Right now all targets can be compiled to with no internet access, and all libraries used being referenced from the store.